Multiple Traditions &

 Housekeeping

-• Everyone is assigned a Wiki and a Video Essay group
+• Everyone is assigned a Video Essay group

 Quizzes